neptune-ai/neptune-exporter/README.md

 # Neptune Exporter

-CLI tool to move Neptune experiments (v2 or v3) to disk as parquet + files, with an option to load them into MLflow or Weights & Biases.
+CLI tool to move Neptune experiments (version 2.x or 3.x) to disk as parquet + files, with an option to load them into MLflow or Weights & Biases.

 ## What it does
-- Streams runs from Neptune to local storage using PyArrow tables; artifacts are downloaded alongside the parquet.
+- Streams runs from Neptune to local storage; artifacts are downloaded alongside the parquet.
 - Skips runs that were already exported (presence of `part_0.parquet`), making exports resumable.
 - Loads parquet data into MLflow or W&B while preserving run structure (forks, steps, attributes) as closely as possible.
 - Prints a human-readable summary of what is on disk.